laboon/CS1632_Spring2018/deliverables/2/deliverable2.md

 ## Grading
 I remind you that grammar and good code count as well as functionality.
 By good code, I mean: no commented-out code unless there's an EXPLICIT reason, properly indented code, no misspelled words  bad grammar, in comments or summaries, etc.

-The program must be run by typing "ruby city_sim_9600.rb" (with an optional seed parameter) at the command line.
+The program must be run by typing "ruby city_sim_9006.rb" (with an optional seed parameter) at the command line.
+It will be run using Ruby 2.5.0 and so I recommend you ensure that you have the same version.
+You should be fine with Ruby 2.2.0 or above (changes have been relatively minor since then), but I recommend that you use the latest version just to be safe.

 The unit tests must be run by typing "ruby *_test.rb" at the command line.

 ## Grading Breakdown
 * Summary and Testing Concerns- 10%
 * Screenshot of executed unit tests - 5%
-* Program Functionality - 45%
+* Program Functionality - 40%
-* Test Code - 40%
+* Test Code - 45%

 Please feel free to email me or come to office hours to discuss any problems you have.